Husamui/metro-html/README.md

 # Metro.HTML

-Mertro html is well stractured fast and robust starter template to build your web app very quick, It's build using [html5 Boilerplate] but fully customized and a lot smarter, It's replacement to html5 Boilerplate.
+Mertro html is a well structured fast and robust starter template to build your web apps very quickly.
+It's built using [html5 Boilerplate] but fully customized and a lot smarter.
+It's meant to be a replacement of html5 Boilerplate.
 ### Tech
 Metro.html uses a number of open source projects to work properly:

 * [Node.js] - Run Http Server, Gulp, Sass, It's the core of our tools logic
 * [NPM] - To install node packages
 * [Gulp] - the streaming build system
-* [SASS] - Great way to write css extremely fast and organized styles files
+* [SASS] - Great way to write CSS extremely fast and organize style files
-* [Twitter Bootstrap] - Responsive freamework
+* [Twitter Bootstrap] - Responsive CSS freamework
 * [jQuery] - for DOM manipulation library

 ### Version